-Taking care of children is one of the most important roles one will ever take on.
+Working with children and young people in any capacity comes with responsibility.
 Whether you are part of an organisation or individually come into contact with children on a regular basis, it’s important to be aware of the safeguarding policies and procedures.

 Safeguarding policies create a framework that ensures that any voluntary or community organisations, schools and other entities in the public or private sectors that come into contact with children follow the necessary procedures to maintain a safe, healthy environment.

 What are the 6 principles of child safeguarding?

 The UK government drafted six key principles of safeguarding that can also be implemented in child protection strategies.
 The 6 key safeguarding principles are: Empowerment, Protection, Prevention, Proportionality, Partnerships, and Accountability.

 It is important for caregivers to create an environment that empowers children to have autonomy over their own decisions, allowing them to say 'no' or speak up when faced with uncomfortable positions.

 Empowerment can be a powerful tool for children to protect themselves.
 Authority is sometimes used to capitalise on a child's vulnerability, however, by giving children the confidence to speak up, you should get more clarity on how they're feeling and so allowing you to help them, whilst allaying their fears if they face problems in the future.